Forien/foundryvtt-forien-quest-log/README.md

 * Thanks to Acd-Jake for providing German translation
 * Thanks to KLO for providing Korean translation
 * Thanks to rectulo and Naoki for providing French translation
+* Thanks to JJBocanegra for providing Spanish translation

 ## Support